sassoftware/viya4-deployment/docs/Troubleshooting.md

 ## SAS Viya Deployment Operator

 ### Symptom:
 When the SAS Viya Platform Deployment Operator is not working as expected, three different sources can be used to diagnose problems.
-Follow the commands from the [SAS Viya platform deployment guide](https://go.documentation.sas.com/doc/en/sasadmincdc/default/dplyml0phy0dkr/p127f6y30iimr6n17x2xe9vlt54q.htm#p11o2ghzdkqm6kn1qkxqr2wr3nkh) to check out the SAS Viya Platform Deployment Operator Pod, the SASDeployment Custom Resource, and the Reconcile Job.
+Follow the commands from the [SAS Viya Platform deployment guide](https://go.documentation.sas.com/doc/en/sasadmincdc/default/dplyml0phy0dkr/p127f6y30iimr6n17x2xe9vlt54q.htm#p11o2ghzdkqm6kn1qkxqr2wr3nkh) to check out the SAS Viya Platform Deployment Operator Pod, the SASDeployment Custom Resource, and the Reconcile Job.
 Remediation steps are also present on that page.